mesosphere/marathon/README.md

 * Scala 2.10+
 * sbt 0.13.5

+### Upgrading to a newer version

+Upgrading to a newer version of Marathon should be seamless.
+Be aware that downgrading from versions >= 0.7.0 to a version < 0.7.0 is not possible because of incompatible changes in the data format.
+We recommend to create backups of the Zookeeper state before upgrading to be able to downgrade in case of problems after an upgrade.

 ### Installation

 1. Install [Mesos][Mesos].
 One easy way is via your system's package manager.